Wheelpro spoke length calculator

 Give your hub and rim a name, both of these will appear on the print.

 You must use the print button above.
-Do not use the print option within your browser because the print will be incomplete.
+Do not use the print option within your browser because the print will not be formatted correctly.

-The print option provides a detailed reference document for your wheel.
+The print option produces a reference document for your wheel.

-On the print, write down the spoke lengths you intend to use (initial length).
+If you are printing a detailed calculation, then on the print write down the spoke lengths you intend to use (initial length).
 When you build the wheel examine how good the selection was, and you may decide that something better is required if building the same wheel again (the ideal length).
 The alternative length is another length that would still build the wheel.
 The end result is that for this particular wheel you have two definitive spoke lengths.
 Keep the print somewhere safe for future reference.

 If you want to adjust the margins on the print, then use your browsers Page Setup option, but do not use the browsers print function.
 When printing always use the print option in the calculator menu because it formats the print content before printing.